jasporjiang/jasporjiang.github.io/_pages/about.md

 *Welcome!*
 ------ -->

-I’m Jaspor, a master student in medical robotics.
-From April 2022 to the present, I have been studying for a Master of Science at Laboratory for Computational Science and Robotics (LCSR) in Johns Hopkins University, focusing on development of soft medical robotics and image-guided surgial robotics.

-I completed my Bachelor at University of Michigan - Shanghai Jiao Tong University Joint Institute, where I pursued advanced design and manufacturing in the field of robotics engineering.
-Throughout my academic journey, I have garnered specialized skills in the development of computer vision assisted robots for the purpose of structural health monitoring systems.
+I'm Jaspor, a 2024 Ph.D. student at the Reconfigurable Robotics Lab (RRL) at EPFL, Switzerland.
+My work focuses on designing and building intelligent robots that can change their shape and function, inspired by origami, for tangible reality and human-robot interaction.
+I'm particularly interested in creating new types of robots that can be used in wearable tech, medical devices, and healthcare robotics.

+Before starting my Ph.D., I earned my Master’s degree at the Laboratory for Computational Science and Robotics (LCSR) at Johns Hopkins University.
+There, I worked on medical robotics and explored how robotics could interact with AR/MR tech as well as soft material.
+My background in robotics engineering comes from my undergraduate studies at the University of Michigan - Shanghai Jiao Tong University Joint Institute, where I specialized in advanced design and manufacturing.

 For more information on my research interests and projects, check out my [Research page](https://jasporjiang.github.io/publications/)!

+I care about promoting open, collaborative, and reproducible science.
+In my free time, you will find me traveling around the world, discovering the beauty of nature.

 ### Interests